zmbikayi/zmbikayi.github.io/_pages/about.md

     Well, I promise I don't have any enemies.
 At least none that I know of.
 And back to Jarvis:
     * I try to do everything from scratch or using open source tools whose I code I can review myself before using.
 Or, as I typically do, take the parts of the open source code that are optimized already, and re-write the functionalities that I need:
       * Of course the first step was to build the home server.
 Which is basically just a computer running Ubuntu server.
 And then there is the hardware like microphone arrays, robotic fingers to manipulate things like manual light switches, etc..
-      * to writting the software to control the whole thing and training the AI models.
-Well, I also used some open source models and pieces of code.
+      * While I have some low level code in C, most of Jarvis is just python.
-      * I have been expanding it and it/ she is becoming a general purpose assisstant, capable of not only manage my apartment, but also having conversations, write code (sometimes even write code to improve herself.
+      * I have been expanding Jarvis quite a bit and it/ she is becoming a general purpose assisstant, capable of not only manage my apartment, but also having conversations, write code (sometimes even write code to improve herself.
 But only I can do the integration after reviewing the code), etc..
       * Oh, you might have guessed it, I'm also using the ChatGPT API to simulate certain things like an intent recognition model, and run parts of my conversation engine (And yes.
 I've looked into the privacy policy of OpenAI, and I believe it is acceptable).

 Just me